 Figure 3: Geographic representation of Russian intervention

 Figure 3 reveals a pattern that is roughly consistent with our argument about the geographical deterrence gradient.
 At the West end is the United States, and on the East end is Russia.
 In between are European states in a variety of alliance configurations with the United States, to include no alliance at all.
 Russia appears to be willing to use more force in its “near abroad” (where it is less deterred) than farther away.
 The exception to this geographical pattern is in Syria, which hosts a major Russian naval base on the Mediterranean.
-The port of Tartus, a staging base for Russian combat operations in Syria, serves to lessen the Russian loss of strength gradient as and may help to explain the Syrian exception to the East-West pattern in the intensity of Russian operations in Figure 3.
+The port of Tartus, a staging base for Russian combat operations in Syria, serves to lessen the Russian loss of strength gradient and may help to explain the Syrian exception to the East-West pattern in the intensity of Russian operations in Figure 3.

 Because the deterrence gradient still matters in cyberspace, furthermore, we see Russia conducting low-intensity cyber influence and espionage operations around the world, while it conducts high-intensity cyber-physical operations in closer proximity to its border.
-While Russian influence operations are ubiquitous, cyber disruption is less common, and intervention with military force occurs only in Russia’s immediate periphery (“near abroad”).
+While Russian influence operations are ubiquitous, cyber disruption is less common, and overt military intervention occurs only in Russia’s immediate periphery (“near abroad”).

 Major Cyber Campaigns